University of FloridaSolutions for Your Life

 Natural disasters such as tornadoes, floods, and hurricanes create special challenges for older adults, their caregivers, and their families.
 Older adults need to have the same basic disaster supply kit as everyone else.
-Basic supply lists are available from a number of sources, but the list available at the American Red Cross web site serves as the model (http://www.redcross.org/disaster/safety/fds-all.pdf ).
+Basic supply lists are available from a number of sources, but the list available at the American Red Cross website serves as the model (http://www.redcross.org/).
 The elderly may have special needs that go beyond the basic supplies list.
 The following tips were recommended by the U.S. Departments of Homeland Security and the Federal Emergency Management Agency for people with disabilities and can apply to many older adults.

 The suggestions in this factsheet are for older adults who may have age or health related disabilities yet are able to independently prepare for a disaster.
-If you are making preparations for someone else see Tips for Caregivers of the Elderly and People with Disabilities ( http://edis.ifas.ufl.edu/FY751).
+If you are making preparations for someone else see Tips for Caregivers of the Elderly and People with Disabilities (https://edis.ifas.ufl.edu/fy751).

 Make Your Lists